-Cockpit - Monitor And Administer Linux Servers Via Web Browser
+Monitor And Administer Linux Servers Using Cockpit - OSTechNix

 Here, I am monitoring CentOS 8 server from Ubuntu 20.04 LTS server using Cockpit.

 Similarly, you can add as many systems as you want to monitor and administer.
 Once you have gained the control over a remote system, you can completely administer it from your local system via cockpit.
-You can add, delete and manage users, add, remove, configure applications via Cockpit Terminal, reboot or shutdown the remote systems and more.
+Further more, you can add, delete and manage users, add, remove, configure applications via Cockpit Terminal, reboot or shutdown the remote systems.

 Recommended read: